Concept - Configuration

 The developer of the business management application is responsible for deciding on the correct location of the property.

-The developers often define configuration values for different environments and domain.
-This can be reached by own configuration.xml declaration, which can provide domain- and environment-specific configuration values.
+Developers often define configuration values for different environments and domains.
+This can be accomplished with a custom configuration.xml declaration that can provide domain and environment-specific configuration values.

 Service Configurations

-There is another scope named service with finder, reader, and writer.
+There is another scope called service with finder, reader, and writer.
 This scope is used for the Managed Service Framework.

-The finder creates URIs for the service scope which only the reader can read and for which only the writer is allowed to write.
+The finder creates URIs for the service scope that only the reader can read and only the writer can write to.

-The reader creates configuration sets which look at the ServiceConfigurationPOAttributeValuePO table using the ServiceConfigurationPO which has to be provided in the context used to get the configuration values from the set.
+The reader creates configuration sets that look at the ServiceConfigurationPOAttributeValuePO table using the ServiceConfigurationPO that must be provided in the context used to retrieve the configuration values from the set.

-The writer, on the other hand, writes in the same table, also using the ServiceConfigurationPO provided in the context.
+The writer, on the other hand, writes to the same table, also using the ServiceConfigurationPO provided in the context.

-The service scope is somehow a standalone scope.
-If someone requests configurations from this scope, only one reader is triggered returning only one type of configuration set.
-Currently this scope does not contain other properties than properties from the ServiceConfigurationPOAttributeValuePO table.
-Values from the appserver.properties or PreferencePO table are not included, for instance.
-But of course, this can be changed any time by creating an own configuration.xml file.
+The service scope is sort of a standalone scope.
+When someone requests configurations from this scope, only one reader is triggered, which returns only one type of configuration set.
+Currently, this scope does not contain any properties other than properties from the ServiceConfigurationPOAttributeValuePO table.
+For example, values from the appserver.properties or PreferencePO table are not included.
+Of course, this can be changed at any time by creating a custom configuration.xml file.

 Disclaimer